acritelli/cloudformation-unixtime/README.md

 ]
 ```

-Finally, test an update of the stack (and optionally repeat the previous `describe-stacks` to see the updated Output):
+Finally, test an update of the stack with a different value for the `State` parameter (and optionally repeat the previous `describe-stacks` to see the updated Output):

 ```
 aws cloudformation update-stack --stack-name unixtime-test --template-body file://cloudformation/unixtime.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=State,ParameterValue=Zurich